dmaher42/athens-game-starter/README.md

 ```

 The GLB is saved to `public/models/buildings/aristotle-tomb.glb`.
 If the file is
-missing when the app boots the code falls back to the existing Akropol model,
+missing when the app boots the runtime now spawns a lightweight placeholder
-so you can continue exploring even before fetching the new landmark.
+monument so you can continue exploring even before fetching the premium asset.

 ## KTX2 textures